-• Sit with baby in your lap and hold them almost fully upright.
-Support their head and neck allowing head to tilt back slightly
+- Sit with baby in your lap and hold them almost fully upright.
+Support their head and neck allowing head to tilt back slightly - Hold the bottle straight, in line with the floor, so that the tip of the nipple is full of milk and the wider part is only half full.
+This air pocket allows your baby to take - How To Safely Feed Your Baby Extra Milk

-- Hold the bottle straight, in line with the floor, so that the tip of the nipple is full of milk and the wider part is only half full.
-This air pocket allows your baby to take the milk slowly and safely - Touch your baby's upper lip with the nipple and wait for your baby to open their mouth wide - Put the bottle into your baby's mouth so that the lips seal around the wide base of the nipple and not the smaller tip
+- Touch your baby's upper lip with the nipple and wait for your baby to open their mouth wide - Put the bottle into your baby's mouth so that the lips seal around the wide base of the nipple and not the smaller tip